 Quick Response (QR) codes have been around since 1994, when a Japanese company called Denso Wave created the two-dimensional matrix barcode system to track products during manufacturing.
 By 2011, companies like Skanz were betting they would be the next big thing in social media, creating silicon wrist bands with unique QR codes that would direct anyone who scanned them to a website users could personalize.
 The next year, Taco Bell was using them in print ad campaigns to drive online engagement, taking consumers who scanned the codes to a web page that described their new menu and connected them to the QSR’s social media accounts.

-Smaller brands like The Melt, a now-defunct grilled cheese sandwich chain, began using them for mobile ordering.
+Smaller brands like The Melt, a grilled cheese sandwich chain, began using them for mobile ordering.
 Customers would place an online or mobile order and get a QR code that they could bring into the restaurant to redeem their food, with their credit card only getting charged once the code was scanned.
 Although The Melt considered the 7% adoption rate of QR codes a success back in 2012, consumers still needed to download a separate app just to be able to scan them.
 This was the case with all brands until the release of iOS 11 in 2017, which finally gave iPhone cameras the ability to scan QR codes natively.
 By then, however, social media platforms like Snapchat had already built QR code scanners into their apps, helping to renew interest in the technology.

 Today, QSR brands are using QR codes to drive engagement once again.
 In fact, Chick-fil-A increased downloads of its app by 14% in 2019 just by including a QR code in its digital signs.
 Here are 4 ways your restaurant brand can capitalize on the resurging popularity of QR codes:

 1 – Promoting the versatility of off-premise ordering